safx/ejdb/_sources/doc/ql/ql.txt

         format as `defined in Mongodb BSON specification <http://docs.mongodb.org/manual/reference/object-id/>`_.

     abstract document
-        Abstract document is a  metadocument for all documents containing in particular collection without an actual field values and with all possible document fields and their types belonging to any document the collection.
+        Abstract document is a  metadocument for all the documents included in a particular collection without an actual field values and with all the possible document fields and their types belonging to any document of the collection.
-        You can consider `abstract document` as a prototype for all possible documents in the collection.
+        You can consider `abstract document` as a prototype for all the possible documents of the collection.

     fieldpath
         In the context of an :term:`abstract document` a `fieldpath`